-Even if you purchased your property several years ago, you still have the ability to conduct a cost segregation study and receive the benefits in the current tax year.
+Even if you purchased your property several years ago, you still have the ability to conduct a cost segregation study and receive the benefits of your investment in the current tax year.
 It can be greatly beneficial if you have owned the property for ten years or less.

 An Engineering Based Cost Segregation Study can be incredibly beneficial if you lease your space but have made leasehold improvements of $500,000 or more (or plan to in the future).